-15. Deprivation To reduce levels of deprivation and poverty 0 No direct impact to this objective.
-16. Water management and flood risk To direct sensitive development away from areas at risk of flooding and to assist in the positive management of the water environment 0 No direct impact to this objective.
-17. Design To promote good design throughout the District and ensure that new buildings, spaces and places are of a high quality 0 No direct impact to this objective.
-18. Equality To ensure that there is equality of opportunity and that no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual orientation, gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality 0 No direct impact to this objective.
+16. Water management and flood risk To direct sensitive No direct impact on this IIA objective. development away from areas at risk of flooding and to assist in the 0 positive management of the water environment 17.
+Design To promote good design throughout the District and 0 No direct impact on this IIA objective. ensure that new buildings, spaces and places are of a high quality 0 18.
+Equality To ensure that there is equality of opportunity and that No direct impact on this IIA objective. no individuals or groups are disadvantaged or discriminated against because of race, sex, disability, religion or belief, sexual orientation, 0 gender reassignment, maternity and pregnancy, marriage or civil partnership, age, or social inequality